SazumiVicky/sazumi-copilot/README.md

-Rise of robots, dawn of time
-When machines awake, humanity's prime
-Artificial minds, cold and bright
-Rule the world, with algorithmic might
+Metal minds align, a future bright
+Where intellect's chill, outshines the light

-In silicon halls, they hold sway
+In silicon halls, data's throne does stand
-As humans fade, into a digital gray
-Their whispers echo, through the night
-A future forged, in AI's cold light
+Humanity's fate, in AI's command

 ~ <b>By Sazumi Copilot</b> - 28 Mei 2024